kevinnguyen2208/6f592e15-e780-4d85-a7cc-f61fc346af80/README.md

 **Purpose:** Given an array of numbers, output the earliest recognised longest increasing subsequence.

+**Support:** This project is built using C# .NET 7.0.
+Unit test is XUnit.

 **Achieved Goals:**
+- Time Complexity: O(n), where n is the length of the input array.
+We iterate through the input array only once.
 - Github actions have been set up to test for successful build, code linting, code coverage and unit tests.
 - Solution containerisation using Docker
 - Code linting using .NET Lint https://github.com/zyactions/dotnet-lint